“It’s not what you think.”

 I do take a week-long break from dabrafenib, though – my blood work came in at the end of my appointment, and it showed increased liver function that can be a result of the drug.
 After a week, the numbers are normal again, so it’s back to the wonder drug.

 We take a family vacation to Colorado three weeks after my surgery.
-While walking is painful due to the thickening of my foot soles (another weird dabrafenib side effect), I am absolutely fine to go horseback riding in the Rockies, so we do… twice!
+While walking is painful due to the thickening of my foot soles (another weird dabrafenib side effect), I am absolutely fine to go horseback riding, so we do… twice!

 July 2015: A new MRI shows all of the brain tumors shriveling.
 A new CT scan shows no new cancer and the lungs still fine!